← BACK TO MAP

 Cartels have evolved from primarily criminal to quasi-political actors — controlling territories, collecting taxes, providing services, and maintaining their own courts and prisons.
 Violence is concentrated in strategic corridors for drug trafficking to the US market.

-The Trump administration has designated CJNG, the Sinaloa cartel, and several other organizations as Foreign Terrorist Organizations (FTOs), opening the legal pathway for US military operations in Mexico.
-President Sheinbaum has rejected US military involvement on Mexican soil.
-The designation has created significant diplomatic tension.
+Separately, the July 2024 arrest of Ismael "El Mayo" Zambada triggered a violent internal split in the Sinaloa cartel.
+The Trump administration has designated CJNG, the Sinaloa cartel, and others as Foreign Terrorist Organizations (FTOs), opening the legal pathway for US military operations in Mexico.
+President Sheinbaum has rejected US military involvement on Mexican soil, creating ongoing diplomatic tension.

 Regional Hotspots